tobydriscoll/fd-spectral-notes/_sources/elliptic/decomp.md

 plt
 ```

-We could again use the Schur complementation technique to remove the interface unknowns from the linear system.
+We could again use the Schur complement technique to remove the interface unknowns from the linear system.

 ## Overlapping